jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 c. ```su -```
 d. ```root```

-3) How can I display the content of a file named topsecret.txt that has permissions 000?
+3) How can you display the content of a file named topsecret.txt that has permissions 000 and is owned by another user?
 a.
 You can't do that
 b.  ```root cat topsecret.txt```
 c.  ```sudo cat topsecret.txt```